HunteRoi/cloud-filesystem/README.md

 The following use cases are available:

--	Read Document Properties (to do)
+-	Read Document Properties (pending)
 -	List Folder (to do)
 -	Upload New Document (to do)
 -	Upload New Document Version (to do)